Code2Empower/cuppathink/README.md

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## **Content & CMS**
+StoryBlok is the current CMS.
+There is a posts section, which has a schema defined for all articles.
+All other content is stored via page name, or global `app` data.
+There is also a `static-data.js` file in the `src/js/constants` folder, which contains data that should not need frequent updates.
+There are several functions for parsing StoryBlok data, and making it easier to reference in the app.
+These functions live in `src/js/helpers/helpers.js`.

 ## **Architecture**
 ### index.html